ZiggieWorld

 The Fan

-As a passionate consumer of narrative based games and popular anime, they enjoy reading up discussion and theories for their favorite content.
+Passionate consumer of games and popular anime, they enjoy reading discussion and theories for their favourite content.
 They also love perusing artworks of their favourite characters and would go to events to purchase fan-made merchandise of them.

 A place to geek out about their favorite character with people who truly get it without feeling out of place or judged, and possibly make some long-lasting friendship along the way.